Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 for some $q > 0$ depending only on $\beta$. \end{lemma}

 \begin{proof} Fixing $A \in \mathcal{F}_\sigma$ with $\p(A) > 0$ and using notation from the proof of Lemma \ref{lm:concentration-upper-bound}, we have

-It is not difficult to see using the law of large numbers for the Poisson process that for $\beta > 1$ the last probability is bounded by $1 - q$ for some $q > 0$ depending only on $\beta$.
+The law of large numbers and the Markov property for the Poisson process implies that for $\beta > 1$ the last probability is bounded by $1 - q$ for some $q > 0$ depending only on $\beta$.
 Since $A$ in the above argument is arbitrary, we obtain the lemma. \end{proof}